 Objectives: Creativity and Innovation are the integral part of media industry and it is inevitable to meet the demands of their customers because of the changing nature of the environment in which they operate.
 Creative and innovative media organizations are able to differentiate themselves and enhance their competitiveness in the domestic and international market place.
 The course is structured to impart the understanding of the creativity management process and Innovations management through the media perspective.
-Students will learn the techniques for improving the flexibility and originality of their thinking and will explore approaches used by media industry to create and sustain high level of creative and innovative media strategies in a competitive media landscape when they enter into their media career.
+Students will learn the techniques for improving the flexibility and originality of their thinking and will explore approaches used by media industry to create and sustain high level of creative and innovative medium for public communication.
+This course will also support the students to develop innovate media strategies in a competitive media landscape when they enter into their media career.

-Unit I: Creative Communication & Planning - Introduction- Creative communication- Roles of the solution provider- creative communication tools- Market scenario - The Process Flow- HR factors- Elements- Media House perspective- Ad agency perspective- Client Perspective-Creative planning models
+Unit I: Creative Communication & Planning - Introduction- Creative communication- Roles of the solution provider- creative communication tools- Market scenario - The Process Flow- HR factors- Elements- Media House perspective- Ad agency perspective- Client Perspective- Creative planning models